Contents

 Reviewer’s Comments

 “Being a relatively new discipline, S&C coaches can be eager to please and provide evidence-based programmes for optimal development.
 I am not by any means suggesting that we should avoid such an approach, as conscious and considered practice will elevate our quality and produce more jobs in the future.
 However, as coaches, it may benefit us to stand back and read the cultural waves of a team to fill in the movement gaps that are left by childhood.
 An overly structured approach does not always take into account external factors such as school stress, fixtures, or personal issues which should be considered.
-If players are unpredictable in terms of their energy, competence, and attitude, we may need to get better as coaches at “reading” the social landscape and being pliable enough to move around their needs.
+If players are unpredictable in terms of energy, competence, and attitude, coaches may need to get better at “reading” the social landscape and being pliable enough to move around their needs.
 At no point should this deter from the fact that they will need regular and progressive strength training to attain higher performance.”

 Want to learn more?